 - Personalization: Use the recipient’s first name or reference something they are interested in.

 - Emoticons: Add relevant emoticons that stand out from the rest of the text.

 - Length: Stick between 33 – 43 characters to ensure that your subject line is displayed in full on desktop and mobile inboxes.

-Getting your email seen is the easy part.
-Next, you have to get it opened.
-Here are some things you can do to prevent your email newsletter from going straight into the trash (well, unopened anyway).
+After someone receives and sees your email, you need to convince them to open it.
+Here are some things you can do to prevent your newsletter from going straight into the trash, unopened.

 5a) Make use of the preview text